 KDB.AI Server Setup

-This section details the steps to setup KDB.AI Server.
+This page details the steps to set up KDB.AI Server.

 Hardware requirements